-From the Prehistoric people to the Jeaga Indians and
+From Prehistoric people to the Jeaga indians and

 Belle Glade Culture to the Seminoles, Native Americans have lived in Palm Beach County for thousands of years.

 About 12,000 years ago, when the last Ice Age ended, the first people moved onto the land now known as Florida.
 From then until about AD 1500 is called “prehistory,” before Europeans made contact with Florida’s natives and began recording their history.
 Archaeologists divide this prehistory into three cultural periods: